Promised Land State Park: History

 Promised Land State Park was once the hunting grounds of the Lenape Indian tribe.
 Their land was part of the Province of Pennsylvania, established by King Charles II of England and under the leadership of William Penn.
 William Penn founded Pennsylvania as a colony where religious freedom was foundation of its establishment.
 The Shakers, a religious sect, from England migrated to the Thirteen Colonies and purchased some of the land in the Promised Land State Park area.
 It appears that they chose not to settle and instead sold off the land to lumbering operations that clear cut the land and sent the timber to the ship building docks in Philadelphia.
 The process of clear cutting the forests repeated itself several times until the land was acquired by the Commonwealth of Pennsylvania in 1902.
 The forestry department worked to re-establish the forests of the area.
 Promised Land State Park was opened to the public in 1905, becoming just the fourth state park in all of Pennsylvania.

 Many of the park facilities in use today were constructed during the Great Depression of the 1930s by the young men of the Civilian Conservation Corps.
-The CCC was established by President Franklin D. Roosevelt to relieve the widespread unemployment what was brought about by the Depression.
+The CCC was established by President Franklin D. Roosevelt to relieve the widespread unemployment that was brought about by the Depression.
 In exchange for a paycheck, food, and shelter, the men of the CCC worked to reclaim the forests.
 They built the roads and trails that cross the state forests.
 They also fought wild fires, planted trees, and built bridges on state roads.

 Whittaker Lodge and the Bear Wallow Cabins were listed on the National Register of Historic Places in 1986 and 1987 for their architectural qualities and for their historical role in the park.